MicrosoftDocs/SupportArticles-docs/support/dynamics-365/field-service/mobile-app/newux-error-on-start-permission.md

 - Name=`"SettingDefinition"` Permission="Read" Value="Organization"

 > [!TIP]
-> If you don't know the name of the custom security role, expand **Users + permissions**, select **Users** and look for the user that reported seeing the error message.
+> If you don't know the name of the custom security role, expand **Users + permissions**, select **Users** and look for the user who receives the error message.
 Take note of the user's security role and review the table privileges for that security role.